Bayesian Differential Privacy for Machine Learning: Conclusion

 \section{Conclusion}

-We introduce the notion of $(\varepsilon_\mu, \delta_\mu)$-Bayesian differential privacy, a relaxation of $(\varepsilon, \delta)$-differential privacy for sensitive data that are drawn from an arbitrary (and unknown) distribution $\mu(x)$.
-This relaxation is reasonable in many machine learning scenarios where models and algorithms are designed for and trained on specific data distributions (e.g. emails, face images, ECGs, etc.).
-For example, it may be unjustified to try hiding an absence of music records in a training set for ECG analysis, because the probability of it appearing is actually much smaller than $\delta$.
+We introduce the notion of $(\varepsilon_\mu, \delta_\mu)$-Bayesian differential privacy, a variation of $(\varepsilon, \delta)$-differential privacy for sensitive data that are drawn from an arbitrary (and unknown) distribution $\mu(x)$.
+It is a reasonable assumption in many ML scenarios where models are designed for and trained on specific data distributions (e.g. emails, face images, ECGs, etc.).
+For example, trying to hide music records in a training set for ECG analysis may be unjustified, because the probability of it appearing is actually much smaller than $\delta$.

-We state and proof the advanced composition theorem for Bayesian differential privacy that allows for efficient and tight privacy accounting.
+We present the advanced composition theorem for Bayesian DP that allows for efficient and tight privacy accounting.
 Since the data distribution is unknown, we design an estimator that overestimates the privacy loss with high, controllable probability.
 Moreover, as the data sample is finite, we employ the Bayesian parameter estimation approach with the flat prior and the maximum entropy principle to avoid underestimating probabilities of unseen examples.
-As a result, our interpretation of $\delta$ is slightly different: not only is it the probability of the privacy loss exceeding $\varepsilon$ in the tails of its distribution, but it also is the probability of underestimating the privacy loss based on a finite sample of data.

-Our evaluation confirms that Bayesian differential privacy is highly beneficial in machine learning context where the additional assumptions on data distribution are naturally satisfied.
-First, it requires less noise to reach the same privacy guarantees.
-Second, as a result, models train faster and can reach higher accuracy.
-Third, it may be used along with DP to achieve significantly lower $\varepsilon$ values for most cases while still maintaining the general DP guarantees.
-In our deep learning experiments with convolutional neural networks and variational inference experiments, $\varepsilon_\mu$ always remained well below $1$, allowing for much more meaningful bounds on the potential attacker success probability.
+Our evaluation confirms that Bayesian DP is highly beneficial in ML context where its additional assumptions are naturally satisfied.
+First, it needs less noise for comparable privacy guarantees (with high probability, as per Section~\ref{sec:relation_to_dp}).
+Second, models train faster and can reach higher accuracy.
+Third, it may be used along with DP to ensure the worst-case guarantee for out-of-distribution samples and outliers, while providing tighter guarantees for most cases.
+In our supervised learning experiments, $\varepsilon$ always remains below $1$, translating to much more meaningful bounds on a potential attacker success probability.